Micah (image via Jadranka Isabel Photography)

 After confirmation from a pediatric endocrinologist, Micah was diagnosed with unspecified hypothyroidism at age 2 years, 7 months old.
 He began treatment with Synthroid that same day.
 He also underwent growth hormone stimulation testing due to his low growth hormone levels last January and he’s being monitored for his short stature at this time.

 We suspected he had congenital hypothyroidism (CH) and it was left undiagnosed.
 These suspicions were confirmed when our son Eli was born with CH in 2012 and had a TSH value of 35.
-However, this very week, after finally receiving Micah’s newborn screen results, those suspicions were solidified.
+However after finally receiving Micah’s newborn screen results, those suspicions were solidified.
 His TSH value at birth was 30.

 You see in 2009, the newborn screen cut-off in our state for borderline positive congenital hypothyroidism (CH) was 33, so technically his physician wasn’t notified.